 Nebraska Methodist College offers an online Doctorate Degree with no dissertation.
-The Doctor of Education is the first non-nursing doctorate offered by our college, and careful thought went into making this program stand out.
+The Doctor of Education and Leadership in Healthcare is the first non-nursing doctorate offered by our college, and careful thought went into making this program stand out.

 Our commitment to excellence extends far beyond nursing, touching all facets of the healthcare experience, including the management and higher education levels.

 This latest doctorate degree path, which takes place online, will allow students to put forth the guiding values of NMC (caring, excellence, holism, learning and respect) at the upper echelons of both academic and healthcare institutions.
 The Ed.D. in Education and Leadership in Healthcare provides an incredible opportunity for students in Nebraska and throughout the country to hone their skills and make an impact on patients, organizations and higher education institutions.

 Here’s what makes this program stand out in a competitive field.

 Nebraska Methodist College has one thing that no other local Ed.D. offerings are able to claim: a practice doctorate Capstone.

 Much debate has sprung up in academic circles about the value of a Capstone in relation to the Dissertation.
 Two years ago, the Carnegie Project on the Education Doctorate (CPED) Consortium issued a statement that called for no less than a complete transformation of the Doctoral candidate’s culminative academic work.
 The Capstone acts as an exemplar of the student taking all that they’ve learned and demonstrating the impact of their knowledge with real, concrete results.